Get all the latest data for Binh Duong

 Which property types are increasing faster in value in Binh Duong as of 2026?

-As of early 2026, new-launch apartments are appreciating fastest in Binh Duong, followed by townhouses and shophouses in master-planned areas, then landed houses, with villas showing the slowest growth among common property types.
+As of early 2026, the property types in Binh Duong ranked from fastest to slowest appreciation are: new-launch apartments and condos in first place, followed by townhouses and shophouses in master-planned areas, then standard landed houses, and finally villas at the bottom of the growth ranking.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: